jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/simple-ga-experiment.rst

 **************************************

-* Having seen the GA, it is now time to tinker with it to see what happens
+* Having seen the GA, it is now time to tinker with one to see what happens